vgpprasad91/desipalette/replit.md

 - **Replit integration** tools for development environment support

 ## Key Features
-- **Shopify headless commerce integration** with automatic fallback to mock data
+- **Pure Shopify headless commerce integration** with no fallback systems
-- Product catalog with categories, search, and filtering (Shopify-powered when credentials available)
+- Product catalog with categories, search, and filtering exclusively from Shopify
 - Shopping cart with persistent state management
 - Product detail views with image galleries and variant selection
-- **Dual checkout system**: Shopify checkout for live stores, internal checkout for development
+- **Shopify-only checkout system** that redirects to Shopify's secure checkout
 - Responsive design optimized for mobile and desktop
-- **Visual indicators** showing data source (Shopify vs Demo mode)
+- **Clear error messaging** when Shopify credentials are not configured
 - Toast notifications for user feedback
 - Modal dialogs for quick product views